Everardus Bogardus

-The Reverend Everardus Bogardus (1607 – 27 September 1647) was the dominie of the New Netherlands, and was the second minister of the Dutch Reformed Church, the oldest established church in present-day New York, which was then located on Pearl Street at its first location built in 1633, the year of his arrival.
+Everardus Bogardus (27 July 1607 – 27 September 1647) was the dominie of the New Netherlands, and was the second minister of the Dutch Reformed Church, the oldest established church in present-day New York, which was then located on Pearl Street at its first location built in 1633, the year of his arrival.
 Bogardus was, in fact, the second clergyman in all of the New Netherlands.
 (The slightly obscure early history of the Dutch colony meant that he was often considered the first clergyman.)

 Early life in the Netherlands

-Everardus Bogardus was born in Woerden, in the province of Utrecht, Holland in 1607.
+Bogardus was born in Woerden, in the province of Utrecht, Holland in 1607.
 He entered Leyden University for the study of theology in July, 1627.
-On January 11, 1632, just five years after he had entered Leyden University, he was ordained a regular minister of the Dutch Reformed church.
+On 11 January 1632, just five years after he had entered Leyden University, he was ordained a regular minister of the Dutch Reformed church.
 Soon after he was commissioned by the "Lords Directors of the Honorable West India Company of the United Provinces of the Netherlands," to minister to the spiritual needs of the colony at New Amsterdam.